gooddata/gooddata-create-gooddata-react-app/bootstrap/README.md

 If you already own certificates issued by a trusted CA, then you can reconfigure the nginx to use them.
 The process is similar to how you set up HTTPS on localhost.

-If you do not own certificates but have your own domain then you can use the [https://letsencrypt.org/](Let's Encrypt) Certificate Authority.
+If you do not own certificates but have your own domain then you can use the [Let's Encrypt](https://letsencrypt.org/) Certificate Authority.
 We recommend that you switch the base image in the [Dockerfile](./Dockerfile) and use the [nginx-certbot](https://hub.docker.com/r/jonasal/nginx-certbot); this will automate the certificate acquisition and renewal process for you.